Three Plants That Could Replace Opioids in Pain Treatment

 Like cannabis, kratom has different strains, generally classified into red, green and white veins.
 Red veins are calming and work better for pain and sedation.
 Green veins are a little more stimulating than reds and also tend to last the longest.
 White veins are the most stimulating and are good for energy boost and mood elevation.
 Some kratom users use different strains at different times of the day, using more stimulating strains in the morning and more calming strains at night.

 In late 2016, the U.S. Drug Enforcement Agency (DEA) tried to schedule Kratom as a Schedule 1 drug(a drug with high abuse potential and no known medical benefits), citing the above noted fatalities as the reason.
 Public outcry was significant, and the DEA backed off its decision.
+The federal government, including the FDA, is continuing its efforts to ban kratom, as are many states.

 Wild Lettuce (Lactuca virosa)